 - ¾ cup granulated sugar

-- ½ cup unsalted butter, room temperature
+- ½ cup unsalted butter, melted and cooled

 - ¾ cup all-purpose flour